Top-hat transform

-In mathematical morphology and digital image processing, top-hat transform is an operation that extracts small elements and details from given images.
+In mathematical morphology and digital image processing, a top-hat transform is an operation that extracts small elements and details from given images.
 There exist two types of top-hat transform: the white top-hat transform is defined as the difference between the input image and its opening by some structuring element, while the black top-hat transform is defined dually as the difference between the closing and the input image.
 Top-hat transforms are used for various image processing tasks, such as feature extraction, background equalization, image enhancement, and others.